 When and where is this service offered?

-Specially trained nurses conduct SART examinations at the SART office, a calm and private setting.
-When a child is the patient, an age-appropriate sensitive examination is conducted by a pediatrician.
-Patients may have a counselor or other support persons present, if desired.
+Specially trained nurses conduct forensic medical exams at the SART office, a calm and private setting.
+When a child is the patient, an age-appropriate exam is conducted by a pediatrician.
+Patients may have a counselor, advocate or other support persons present, if desired.
+(We can also connect you with advocates as needed.)

 The patient is always in control of the process and may decline to proceed with any part of the examination.
-A SART examination is comprehensive and includes:
+An adult forensic medical exam is comprehensive and includes:

 - A medical history and description of the assault